guisopo/sweetScroll/README.md

 ## SweetScroll

-SweetScroll is a Javascript module to create an horizontal smooth scroll page.
+SweetScroll is a Javascript module to create an horizontal smooth scroll page with optianl CSS transform effects.
 It uses the __Intersction Observer API__ to animate just the items that are visible in the viewport.

+### Methods

+#### `smooth.init()`

+Will add all event listeners and DOM elements.

 ### Usage